 Silver City is a tiny town located in the state of Nevada.
 With a population of 155 people and just one neighborhood, Silver City is the 57th largest community in Nevada.
 Silver City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Silver City is a blue-collar town, with 38.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Silver City, you'll notice that it is more blue-collar than most other communities in America.
+38.46% of Silver City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Silver City is a town of production and manufacturing workers, managers, and service providers.
 There are especially a lot of people living in Silver City who work in healthcare suport services (15.38%), management occupations (15.38%), and business and financial occupations (15.38%).

-Telecommuters are a relatively large percentage of the workforce: 36.73% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Silver City telecommute to their jobs.
+Overall, about 36.73% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Silver City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Silver City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Silver City doesn't have a public transportation system that people use for their commute.

-The education level of Silver City citizens is very high relative to the national average among all cities (21.84%): 36.54% of adults in Silver City have a bachelor's degree or even advanced degree.
+The population of Silver City is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.54% of adults in Silver City have a bachelor's degree or even advanced degree.

 The per capita income in Silver City in 2022 was $25,483, which is low income relative to Nevada and the nation.
 This equates to an annual income of $101,932 for a family of four.